 Immediately after a truck accident, trucking companies will have their investigators on the scene to start preparing their defense.
 Often, trucking companies will have their lawyers at the scene of a truck accident within hours of the crash itself.
 These trucking companies will have their investigators and attorneys fighting for them; you need someone like us fighting on your behalf.

 If you are a victim of an accident with a truck or tractor-trailer in Memphis, now is the time to act.
 John Michael Bailey Injury Lawyers has successfully fought for justice and compensation for people just like you.
 We have developed lasting relationships with our clients who rely on us for our legal assistance and depend on us to be compassionate, communicative, and tough.

 John Michael Bailey Injury Lawyers are continually striving to remain at the top of our field, keeping up to date on the latest technologies in trial work, and continuing to educate ourselves on updates in truck accident injury law.
 Our truck crash attorneys are committed to fighting for you to get the justice and compensation that you deserve.

 At John Michael Bailey Injury Lawyers, we have the skills, knowledge, and experience help secure the compensation you are owed, so that you can get on with your life after an accident.
 Our track record of success on behalf of our clients speaks for itself, as we have assisted many individuals and families in the Memphis and surrounding areas with cases just like yours.

 With John Michael Bailey Injury Lawyers we are ready to fight to protect your best interests.
-For a free consultation regarding your trucking accident, contact us today at (866) 537-1881, or use our online contact form or chat live with us to speak with one of our representatives.
+For a free consultation regarding your trucking accident, contact us today at 888-WE-FIGHT, or use our online contact form or chat live with us to speak with one of our representatives.
 We do not collect a fee unless we win your case for you.